Steel, Aluminium and Timber Pergola Designs – Pros and Cons

 Aluminium is another popular choice for pergolas as it’s lightweight and resistant to rust and corrosion.

-Being so lightweight, aluminium pergolas are favourable for areas such as decks where weight needs to be kept to a minimum.
-Most aluminium pergolas can come powder-coated or pre-painted in a colour of your choice.
+Being so lightweight, an aluminium patio is favourable for an area such as a deck where weight needs to be kept to a minimum.
+Most aluminium patios and pergolas can come powder-coated or pre-painted in a colour of your choice.
 Due to its corrosion resistance properties, aluminium pergolas are well suited to coastal locations.
 However, out of the three materials, aluminium is by far the most expensive material.

 Pros